bisgardo/go-natural/README.md

 ## Limitation

-Strings are currently compared byte per byte.
+Strings are currently indexed as single bytes.
 This means that multibyte characters will not compare correctly.
-This can (and might) be fixed by using `utf8.DecodeRuneInString`.
+This can be (and might get) fixed by using `utf8.DecodeRuneInString`.

 Dash is never interpreted as "minus", nor is such a feature planned.